idoko-emmanuel/Laravel-HackerNews-API/README.md

 ## Documentation

 Please refer to the [published documentation](https://documenter.getpostman.com/view/25554207/2s93RWMq9s) for detailed information on each endpoint and how to use them.

+## Testing

+This application comes with both unit and feature tests.

+To run the tests, navigate to the root directory of the project and run the following command:

+    php artisan test

+## Unit Testing
+Unit tests have been provided for the following components:

+- Author
+- Comment
+- Job
+- Poll
+- PollOption
+- Story

+## Feature Testing
+Feature tests have been provided for the HackernewsController.

+To speed up the testing process, it is recommended to decrease the amount of data that is fetched and stored by the HackernewsDataService.php file located in the Services directory.

 ## Contributing